 Applicants for licensure must complete post-graduate clinical client contact hours under the supervision of a Board-approved LMFT supervisor.
 Board-approved supervisors are individuals who have met the requirements of Minnesota Rule 5300.0160, applied to the Board for approved supervisor status, and have been granted such status by the Board.
 All applicants for licensure and LAMFTs must practice under the supervision of a Board-approved LMFT supervisor until independently licensed as a LMFT.

-Post-graduate clinical client contact hours and supervision hours may begin to be logged after the applicant has completed the educational requirements for licensure.
-This is generally indicated on the applicant’s graduate transcript as the date on which the graduate degree in MFT is awarded by the graduate school.
-Logging of post-graduate hours may begin on the day after the MFT degree is awarded.
+An applicant must complete a minimum of 4000 hours of post-graduate supervised experience in the practice of MFT.
+Post-graduate clinical client contact hours and supervision hours may begin to be logged after the applicant has completed the educational requirements for licensure and the required graduate degree has been awarded.
+This date is generally determined by the date on which the graduate degree in MFT is listed on the applicant’s graduate school transcript.
+Logging of post-graduate hours may begin on the day after the MFT graduate degree is awarded.

 INDIVIDUALS WHOSE GRADUATE DEGREE WAS AWARDED ON OR AFTER AUGUST 1, 2016 must comply with Minnesota Rule 5300.0155.
 Rule 5300.0155 requires that an individual must file the initial application with this Board (the Application for National Examination in MFT) within six (6) months of commencing post-graduate supervised experience.
 The Board will only accept post-graduate hours logged within six months of the date on which this application is received.
 Hours logged more than six months prior to filing of the Application for National Examination in MFT cannot be counted toward the required 4000 hours of post-graduate supervised experience.